YouTube to Text: How to Convert Any YouTube Video to Text in 2026

 Cons:

-• Accuracy ranges from 70-85% depending on audio quality, accents, and background noise
+• 70-85% accuracy depending on audio quality, accents, and noise

-• Timestamps are included but formatting is messy when pasted
+• Timestamps included but pasting comes out messy

 • Limited language support compared to dedicated tools

-Verdict: Fine for quick, rough reference.
-Not reliable enough for professional use or detailed study notes.
+Verdict: fine for a quick rough reference.
+Not reliable for professional use or detailed study notes.

 Method 2: Manual Transcription